 - Contact the Mailing Preference Service to have your name taken off direct mailing lists in the UK (this won’t cover mail that is unaddressed or from overseas)

-- Put a ‘no junk mail’ sign on your door
+- Put a ‘no junk mail’ sign on your door.
+You can make this sign yourself or buy one online.

 - If you receive something you think may be a scam, don’t respond, as this can cause you to get more letters

-What to do if you’re the victim of a scam
+What should I do if I’m a victim of a postal scam?

 Although many people feel embarrassed about falling for a scam, there’s nothing to be ashamed of.
-Fraudsters have a range of techniques to trick people and are trying new scams all the time.
+Many people fall victim to scams, and fraudsters have a range of techniques to trick people and are trying new scams all the time.

 Contact Action Fraud immediately if you think you’ve been scammed, so they can try to track down the fraudster, and ensure that other people don’t go through the same experience.